ibm-cloud-docs/discovery/pricing-details.md

 <!-- Learn more topic WDS -->
 {{site.data.keyword.discoveryfull}} offers three plans -- **Lite**, **Advanced**, and **Premium** -- that provide different levels of resources and capabilities to suit your needs.
 {: shortdesc}

+For more information about Premium plans that were created after 16 July 2020 or about Plus plans (including Plus Trial), see [these docs](/docs/discovery-data?topic=discovery-data-pricing-plans){: external}.
+{: note}

 **Private data use cases** have the following features, limits, and prices: